1. About sotalol

 - Sotalol slows down your heart rate and makes it easier for your heart to pump blood around your body.

-- The main side effects of sotalol are feeling dizzy or sick, feeling tired, having diarrhoea or a headache - these are usually mild and short-lived.
+- The main side effects of sotalol are feeling dizzy or sick, feeling tired, having diarrhoea or a headache.
+These are usually mild and short-lived.
 You're more likely to have side effects if you're on a very high dose of sotalol.

-3. Who can and can't take sotalol
+3. Who can and cannot take sotalol

 Sotalol can be taken by adults and children over the age of 12 years.
 It can also be taken by children under the age of 12 on the advice of their specialist.

-It isn't suitable for everyone.
+It is not suitable for everyone.